Gaston900/PSArcadeForever/README.md

 Removed the following annoying messages: “WRONG LENGTH”, “NO_DUMP”, “WRONG CHECKSUMS”, “BAD_DUMP” And “THE PARENT FILE DOES NOT EXIST”.

-Added movement optimization for all fighting games “GSC2007”.
+Added movement optimization for all fighting games (By GSC2007).

 Fix screen timings, remove non-existent sprite buffer ram [PGM].